csmith1188/spaceelvesonjetbikes/newgoals.md

 #########   ########          ###        ########### ###    ###  ########     ###
 -->

+- Finalizing control inputs (Bot extends Player, has controller, makes AI.
+Character only takes input)
+    - Keyboard, Mouse, TOuch, Gampead classes
+    - Fix Touch radius and add buttons
+- HUD elements to interface.js in Interface class, belonging to Players
+- Cubes and Tubes
+    - Cubes made from cubes and Tubes from cylinders
+    - Cubes cannot move and do not collide if they do
+    - Tubes can move and collide with other Tubes and collide with Cubes
+    - Tubes can predictive collide and current collide
+- Physics to new module
-- Complete speed physics (acceleration, top speed, actual speed, friction/weight)
+- Complete speed physics (acceleration, top speed, actual speed, friction/weight, bounce)
 - AABB Collision for 3d (and polyblocks as well)?
 - Blocks and polyblocks with a top and side texture, and transparency if behind